On the power of linear programming for K-means clustering: The tightness of the LP relaxation for two clusters

-We first obtain a sufficient ``proximity'' condition under which Problem~\eqref{lp:pK2} is tight; \ie the optimal solution of the LP relaxation is a partition matrix.
-A proximity condition for the SDP relaxation defined by Problem~\eqref{SDP} is presented in~\cite{LiLiLi20}.
+We first obtain a proximity condition for the LP relaxation given by Problem~\eqref{lp:pK2}.
+A proximity condition for the SDP relaxation is presented in~\cite{LiLiLi20}.
 As our proximity condition is overly conservative, we then present a simple algorithm that certifies the optimality of a given partition matrix.
 To establish our proximity condition, in Proposition~\ref{Th: optimality}, we first obtain a sufficient condition under which a given partition matrix is an optimal solution of Problem~\eqref{lp:pK2}.
 Subsequently in Proposition~\ref{th: uniqueness}, we address the question of uniqueness of the optimal solution.
 The next proposition can be considered as a generalization of Theorem~1 in~\cite{AntoAida20} where the authors study the optimality of \emph{equal-size} clusters.

 In the following, for every $A \subseteq [n]$ and $f:A\to \R$, we define

 Moreover, given a partition $\{\Gamma_1, \Gamma_2\}$ of $[n]$, for each $i \in \Gamma_l$, $l \in \{1,2\}$, we define